 If you follow AMC on Facebook, you know I did a Facebook Live video on Strategic Planning for NPOs the other week.
-I love doing these as it gives viewers to opportunity to ask me questions live.
+I love doing these as it gives viewers the opportunity to ask me questions live at pacificdreamscapes.com.
 Hope you’ll join my next one.

 In case you missed it, you can watch the full video above and the transcript below.

-I just want to lay out a few tips for you to help you understand the key elements of Strategic Planning Process.
+I want to lay out a few tips for you to help you understand the key elements of Strategic Planning Process.
 For any of you who are on a volunteer board of directors.
-So whether you’re a president or vice president, treasurer, secretary, programming, chair, whatever your role is within a not for profit association.
+Whether you’re a president or vice president, treasurer, secretary, programming, chair, whatever your role is within a not for profit association.
 Sometimes you struggle with not really being sure what’s my role or what is our purpose?
 What are we working towards?
 What are our goals?
-So I’m just going to share with you really quickly five tips on strategic planning.
+I’m going to share with you really quickly five tips on strategic planning.

 Schedule A Strategic Planning Session